Robert IV of Sablé: Delayed election

 At the time of Gerard de Ridefort's death, Sablé was not even a member of the Templar Order.
 However, the senior knights had become increasingly opposed to Masters fighting on the front line, and the capture and beheading of Grand Master Gerard de Ridefort became the final straw.
 They delayed elections for over a year so that the rules regarding active service of Grand Masters could be reviewed.
 During this hiatus, Sablé did join the order, just in time to be considered for election.
 When he was made Grand Master, he had been a Templar knight for less than a year.
 He died in 1193.

 In popular culture

 Robert de Sablé is the secondary antagonist in the 2007 video game Assassin's Creed.
-He is the leader of the Knights Templar who are the main antagonists and are depicted as acting behind the scene on both sides of the holy war, to further their own ideological goals and to obtain the Piece of Eden.
-Al Mualim, the leader of the Assassins (and the game's main antagonist) orders Altaïr to kill Robert after eliminating his eight conspirators, which is depicted as taking place in 1191 at the Battle of Arsuf.
-Maria Thorpe, his stewardess, later became Altaïr's wife.
+He is the leader of the Knights Templar, who are depicted as acting behind the scenes on both sides of the holy war to further their own ideological goals and obtain a "Piece of Eden".
+Al Mualim, the leader of the Assassins (and the game's main antagonist), orders Altaïr Ibn-La'Ahad to assassinate Robert after eliminating his eight co-conspirators, which is depicted as taking place in 1191 at the Battle of Arsuf.
+Maria Thorpe, his stewardess, later becomes Altaïr's wife.